 Pulpit Rock Lookout

 Pulpit Rock Lookout was hands down our favourite stop from our entire Blue Mountains day trip.
-Again, because we were the only ones there and to us, it offered the best views of the Blue Mountains.
+Again, because we were the only ones there and to us, it was one of the best lookouts in the Blue Mountains.

 We will warn it is not a stop for the faint-hearted.
 The first half of the walk was relatively easy with carved steps and a gentle decline downhill.
 However, you soon arrive at a viewpoint where you can take scarily narrow stairs down to a further viewpoint.